 Thermoplastic Polymers Properties

-Many thermoplastic polymers are reinforced with fibers.
+Many thermoplastic polymers are reinforced with fibres.
 Reinforcement is used to improve physical properties – specifically heat deflection temperature.
-Glass fibers are the most commonly used reinforcing material.
+Glass fibres are the most commonly used reinforcing material.
 The wear resistance and abrasion resistance of thermoplastic polymers are improved by the use of aramid reinforcing.
-Although fibers can be used with any thermoplastic polymer, the following are the most important.
+Although fibres can be used with any thermoplastic polymer, the following are the most important.

-- Polyamide polymers use glass fibers to control brittleness.
-Tensile strengths are increased by a factor of three and heat deflection temperature increases from 150 to 500oF.
+- Polyamide polymers use glass fibres to control brittleness.
+Tensile strengths are increased by a factor of three, and heat deflection temperature increases from 150 to 500oF.

-- Polycarbonate compounds using 10, 20, 30 and 40% glass fiber loading have their physical properties greatly improved.
+- Polycarbonate compounds using 10, 20, 30 and 40% glass fibre loading have their physical properties greatly improved.

-- Other polymers benefiting from the addition of glass fibers include polyphenylene sulfide, polypropylene and polyethersulfone.
+- Other polymers benefiting from the addition of glass fibres include polyphenylene sulfide, polypropylene and polyethersulfone.